Vivaldi, The second Latin display typeface designed in Canada – type specimen, Friedrich Peter, 1966

 Notes

-Vivaldi is an elaborate European-style italic display typeface designed by Friedrich Peter, a German artist, calligrapher and teacher who immigrated to Vancouver in 1957.
+Vivaldi is an elaborate, European-style italic display typeface designed in 1966 by Friedrich Peter – a German artist, calligrapher and teacher who immigrated to Vancouver in 1957.

-In 1966, Peter entered Vivaldi in an international typeface design competition organized by the Visual Graphics Corporation (VGC).
-His design was one of 12 runners-up that received a cash prize of $200 USD, as well as a royalty contract.
-One of the conditions of his contract was that the capital letters be made narrower in order to fit the viewer width of the VGC Phototypositor.
-Other characters were also changed and three alternate lowercase letters were dropped.
+Peter entered Vivaldi in the International Typeface Design Competition organized by the Visual Graphics Corporation (VGC).
+His design was one of 12 runners-up, earning a $200 USD prize and a royalty contract.
+However, one of the conditions of that contract was that the capital letters be made narrower to fit the visual constraints of the VGC Phototypositor.
+Several additional characters were modified, and three alternate lowercase letters — d, g, and z – were dropped from the released fonts.

 Items in this Collection